cchitsiang/awesome-stars/README.md

 - [open-webui/open-webui](https://github.com/open-webui/open-webui) - User-friendly AI Interface (Supports Ollama, OpenAI API, ...)
 - [firebase/genkit](https://github.com/firebase/genkit) - Open-source framework for building AI-powered apps in JavaScript, Go, and Python, built and used in production by Google
 - [github/spec-kit](https://github.com/github/spec-kit) - 💫 Toolkit to help you get started with Spec-Driven Development
-- [agentscope-ai/agentscope](https://github.com/agentscope-ai/agentscope) - AgentScope: Agent-Oriented Programming for Building LLM Applications
+- [ag-ui-protocol/ag-ui](https://github.com/ag-ui-protocol/ag-ui) - AG-UI: the Agent-User Interaction Protocol.
+Bring Agents into Frontend Applications.
+- [agentscope-ai/agentscope](https://github.com/agentscope-ai/agentscope) - AgentScope is a production-ready, easy-to-use agent framework with essential abstractions that work with rising model capability and built-in support for finetuning.
 - [langchain-ai/deepagents](https://github.com/langchain-ai/deepagents) - Deep Agents is an agent harness built on langchain and langgraph.
 Deep Agents are equipped with a planning tool, a filesystem backend, and the ability to spawn subagents - making them well-equipped to
 - [onnx/onnx](https://github.com/onnx/onnx) - Open standard for machine learning interoperability
 - [openai/gpt-oss](https://github.com/openai/gpt-oss) - gpt-oss-120b and gpt-oss-20b are two open-weight language models by OpenAI